 You'll find these speed options in Settings –> General –> Accessibility –> Side Button or Home Button (iOS 12) or Settings –> Accessibility –> Side Button or Home Button (iOS 13).
 Under Click Speed, you'll find "Default," the default click speed, "Slow" a slower click speed, and "Slowest," the slowest you can go.
 When you tap each option, iOS will buzz your iPhone at its corresponding click speed.

 If you want to make sure subtitles and captions come on automatically when available, make sure to enable "Closed Captions + SDH" in the Settings.
 You find this option under General –> Accessibility –> Subtitles & Captioning (iOS 12) or Accessibility –> Subtitles & Captioning (iOS 13).

 If you enabled "Closed Captions + SDH," you might have noticed you can customize you subtitles and captions however you'd like.
 Apple made sure to bake plenty of options for fonts, colors, and backgrounds into iOS, so you'll see your styled captions in any app that supports them.

-The iconic iOS digital assistant is better than ever in iOS 12.
-Not only is Siri smarter this time around, but the assistant also offers you more control over your own choice of apps in iOS than ever before.
+The iconic iOS digital assistant is better than ever.
+Not only is Siri smarter with each iOS update, but the assistant also offers you more control over your own choice of apps.